How To Take The Ferry From Italy To Greece

 Ferries Between Bari & Igoumenitsa

-The journey takes anywhere between 8 hours to 11.5 hours, yet many amenities are on board to make your trip more enjoyable.
+The journey takes anywhere between eight hours to eleven and a half hours, yet many amenities are on board to make your trip more enjoyable.

 Ferries Between Bari & Patras